MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 ---
-title: Create a project
-author: ruthaisabokhae
+title: About workspace and members
-description: How to create a project in Dynamics 365 Customer Insights engagement insights capability ms.author: ruthai ms.date: 07/31/2020 ms.service: product-insights ms.topic: conceptual
+description: How to create a workspace and add members
-robots: noindex,nofollow
+author: pickwick129
+ms.reviewer: ruthai
+ms.author: v-salash
+ms.date: 10/13/2020
+ms.service: product-insights
+ms.topic: conceptual
+ms.manager: shellyha
 ---

-# Create a project
+# Workspaces and members

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-To create a new project, follow these steps:

-1. Select **+New Project** in the lower-left corner of the portal.
+A workspace is how you group data and reports in Dynamics 365 Customer Insight engagement insights capability.
+It's where you can view user activity in real time.
+You can add members to an existing project at any time.

+## Create a workspace

+1. In the navigation pane, choose **+New workspace**.

-2. Enter your project's **Name** and an optional **Description** text.
+2. Enter a name for your workspace in the **Name** box and optionally add text in **Description**.

-3. Select **Create** to confirm and create the project.
+3. Choose **Create** to confirm and create the workspace.

 ## Add members

-The **Members** page is where you'll assign members to your projects, and define their roles and permissions.
+The **Members** page is where you can assign members to your projects, and define their roles and permissions.

 :::image type="content" source="media/add-members.png" alt-text="Members page with callout on Add Members button":::

 To add members to your project, follow these steps:

-1. Select **Settings** > **Members**, and then select **+Add members**.
+1. In the navigation pane, choose **Settings** > **Members**, and then select **+Add members**.

-2. Use the **Members** field to find users who you want to add to your team.
+2. In the **Members** box, enter the name of the person that you want to add to the workspace.
 You can search by name or email address.
-Under **Role**, the only currently available option is **Owner**.

    > [!NOTE]
-   > Security groups and distribution groups are currently not supported.
+   > The only **Role** currently available is **Owner**.
+Security groups and distribution groups are currently not supported.

-3. When you are done adding users, select **Add** to confirm.
+3. When you are done adding users, choose **Add members** to confirm.

 ### Member permissions
-Dynamics 365 Customer Insights  engagement insights capability has only the role of **Owner** currently available, with the following permissions enabled:
+**Owner** is only role currently available.
+It has the following permissions enabled:

 - Create projects
 - Configure projects (members, delete)